-When the National Weather Service issues a severe thunderstorm warning for Hall County, all department heads should be notified by radio.
+When the National Weather Service issues a severe thunderstorm warning, all department heads should be notified by radio.
 The department heads will communicate the warning to their staff.
 Simultaneously, the volunteer adult leadership in camp should also be notified.
 If the warning is issued during class time, consideration should be given to 'holding' the scouts at their current locations until the warning period has passed.
 Scouts in aquatics should take immediate shelter in one of the permanent structures.
-Should the warning be issued after class time, consideration should be given to sounding the emergency notification signal and have the camp report to their designated shelter site for a head count.
-The results of the head count should be reported to the Event Leadership.
+Should the warning be issued after class time, consideration should be given to sounding the emergency notification signal and have the camp report to their designated camp sites.